lucapette/website/content/writing/my-programming-principles.md

 - I improve the design doc
 - I write a new prototype

-If the problem is really hard, I may repeat this process a number of times of times.
-If the problem is trivial, I may get away without throwing it away.
+If the problem is really hard, I may repeat this process a few times.
+If the problem is trivial, I may get away without ever throwing code away.
 The point is I'm ready to do so when I'm unhappy with my understanding of the problem.
+Please
-Please note: I didn't say anything about what I think of the code.
+note: I didn't say anything about what I think of the code.
 My harsh truth is that the best case scenario is that I don't hate it today and I may still not totally hate it in a few months.

 The key of this principle is this: I write a first draft knowing I will probably throw it away.
 With that in mind, I experiment, I digress a little, then I go back a little and try again.
 I write code for the machine and words for humans to improve my understanding of the problem.

-My favourite programming sessions always happen after I've throw away at list one version of whatever I'm trying to solve.
+My favourite programming sessions always happen after I've thrown away at least one version of whatever I'm trying to solve.
 These sessions are really fast: I'm kind of just typing out a satisfying solution.